ninadingole/iamninad.com/src/posts/a-billion-dollar-go-mistake-part-2.md

 If the timeout is too high, you might end up waiting for the DB transaction to complete for a long time.

 Application Traces could help you to figure out the optimal timeout value.
-Also, load testing an application could help us to figure out the optimal timeout value.
+Also, load testing an application could help you to figure out the optimal timeout value.

 ```go
 func (s *service) CancelSubscription(ctx context.Context, id uuid.UUID) (*model.Subscription, error) {